Advice from our physiotherapist

 When should you seek medical attention?

-If the stiffness and pain in the big toe joint affects your gait, everyday activities, or if you cannot walk longer distances without discomfort, you should contact your healthcare provider for an assessment.
+If the stiffness and pain in the big toe joint affect your gait, everyday activities, or if you cannot walk longer distances without discomfort, you should contact your healthcare provider for an assessment.

 Recommended protection & support

 To reduce the load on the forefoot and big toe joint, various aids can be used.
-Forefoot pads stabilize the front arch of the foot and reduce pressure over the joint, while pronation insoles relieve the inside of the forefoot when overpronating.
-Arch supports with a roller sole or carbon fiber reinforcement can make the step easier to complete, and shoes with a roller sole make the step softer while reducing the load on the big toe joint.
+Forefoot pads stabilise the front arch of the foot and reduce pressure over the joint, while pronation insoles relieve the inside of the forefoot when overpronating.
+Arch insoles with a roller sole or carbon fibre reinforcement can make the step easier to complete, and shoes with a roller sole make the step softer while reducing the load on the big toe joint.
+See all our products for the foot here.